ddcroft73/go-crud-app/readme.md

 ## GO CRUD WEB API

 A Basic WebAPI written in GO.
-This is my first CRUD application written in GO.
-Currently it has 4 endpoints.

-- / or root to collect all users in the database.
+- / collect all users in the database.
 - create-user,
 - update/{id},
 - delete/{id},